adambard/learnxinyminutes-docs/tcl.html.markdown

 cases where no scripting capability is needed, as it provides data structures such as dynamic strings, lists, and hash tables.
 The C library also provides portable functionality for loading dynamic libraries, string formatting and code conversion, filesystem operations, network operations, and more.
+Various features of Tcl stand out:

+* Convenient cross-platform networking API

+* Fully virtualized filesystem

+* Stackable I/O channels

+* Asynchronous to the core

+* Full coroutines

+* A threading model recognized as robust and easy to use

+If Lisp is a list processor, then Tcl is a string processor.
+All values are strings.
+A list is a string format.
+A procedure definition is a string format.
+To achieve performance, Tcl internally caches structured representations of these values.
+The list commands, for example, operate on the internal cached representation, and Tcl takes care of updating the string representation if it is ever actually needed in the script.
+The copy-on-write design of Tcl allows script authors can pass around large data values without actually incurring additional memory overhead.
+Procedures are automatically byte-compiled unless they use the more dynamic commands such as "uplevel", "upvar", and "trace".

 Tcl is a pleasure to program in.
+It will appeal to hacker types who find Lisp, Forth, or Smalltalk interesting, as well as to engineers and scientists who just want to get down to business with a tool that bends to their will.
 Its discipline of exposing all programmatic functionality as commands, including things like loops and mathematical operations that are usually baked into the syntax of other languages, allows it to fade into the background of whatever domain-specific functionality a project needs.
-Its design of exposing all values as strings, while internally caching a structured representation, bridges the world of scripting and systems programming in the best way.
-Even Lisp is more syntactically heavy than Tcl.
+It's syntax, which is even lighter that that of Lisp, just gets out of the way.